Alzheimer’s wandering is dangerous

 - Using pressure-sensitive alarm mats (like this) next to their bed to alert you if they get up at night

-- Using an alarm like SafeWander that’s triggered when a specific threshold is crossed
+- Using an alarm like SafeWander that can be triggered when a specific threshold is crossed

-Pro tip: Be aware of fire safety needs for everyone else in the house.
+Important: Be aware of fire safety needs for everyone in the house.
 Make sure all locks are easily accessible to people without cognitive impairment.
-Doors should be able to be opened quickly in case of emergency.
+Doors should still be able to be opened quickly in case of emergency.

 For example you could install a curtain rod above the door to hang a dark curtain or wall hanging over the door.
 Slide the curtain open and close as needed, taking care to not let your older adult see you do it.